structureddynamics/OSF-Datasets-Management-Tool/README.md

-structWSF-Datasets-Management-Tool
+OSF-Datasets-Management-Tool
 ===========================================

-The Datasets Management Tool (DMT) is a command line tool used to manage datasets with a structWSF network instance.
+The Datasets Management Tool (DMT) is a command line tool used to manage datasets with a OSF Web Services network instance.
 All the datasets are configured in the `sync.ini` file.
 Different operations can be performed related to datasets management.

 The Datasets Management Tool can handle any size of dataset.
-If the dataset file is too big, the framework will slice it in multiple slices and will send each slice to the structWSF instance.
+If the dataset file is too big, the framework will slice it in multiple slices and will send each slice to the OSF Web Services instance.

 Installing & Configuring the Datasets Management Tool
 -----------------------------------------------------